Bridging the Language Gap: Dynamic Learning Strategies for Improving Multilingual Performance in LLMs: Multilingual Tasks, Datasets their Limitations

-F1 score is the commonly used metric in QA tasks~\cite{DBLP:journals/corr/RajpurkarZLL16}.
-It is computed over the individual words in the prediction against those in the True Answer (Ground Truth). \squad evaluation~\cite{DBLP:journals/corr/RajpurkarZLL16} is a widely used approach to calculate F1 score that performs answer-preprocessing such as lowercasing, stripping punctuation, stripping English articles, and white space tokenization.
-However, for fairer multilingual evaluation there is additional preprocessing required as described by \meta~\cite{DBLP:journals/corr/abs-1910-07475} such as stripping all unicode punctuations, stand-alone articles, etc. Our detailed evaluation shows that \meta is much closer to human feedback than \squad for multilingual evaluation (see Section~\ref{sec:metrics_discussion}).
-Hence we use \meta as our system evaluation metric.
+F1 score is the commonly used metric in QA tasks~\cite{DBLP:journals/corr/RajpurkarZLL16}, compares individual words in predictions to the True Answer.
+While \squad is standard for English QA evaluation, \meta~\cite{DBLP:journals/corr/abs-1910-07475} offers additional preprocessing for fair multilingual evaluation, including stripping Unicode punctuations and stand-alone articles.
+Hence, we adopt \meta as our evaluation metric.